-In late 2010, after watching the BBC feature on Queen of the Mantas, I contacted Andrea Marshall and suggested I would be very interested in working with them to re-build their website and branding.
-After a wait of about three weeks, I got a message from Simon Pierce, thanking me for the offer and a week later began discussing the project with Andrea.
+After a wait of about three weeks, I got a message from Simon Pierce, thanking me for the offer and that they liked my style.
+A week later I began discussing the project with Andrea.
+That was all this took to make that connection.

 Over the next year, I worked with them to coordinate the compilation of content while I designed, created and populated the new website, which was launched in the Spring of 2011.
 It was a huge step forward for the group and was instrumental in adding credibility to their work.

-I am proud of the work I did for the Marine Megafauna Foundation.
+I am very proud of the work I did for the Marine Megafauna Foundation.
+Being able to work with a group which were doing work which I deeply believed in wasn’t work – it was a labour of love.
 I helped them establish an identity and continue to support their efforts at a distance now.

 After ten long years in conservation, I finally feel like MMF has a website that showcases the work that we do in a beautiful and dynamic way!
 As a full time field researcher I sometimes find it hard to stay connected with the public and disseminate the full scope of our findings in an interesting and timely fashion.